confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/podvm/README.md

 # How to build locally

 In order to build locally it requires the source trees and softwares mentioned in the [developer's guide](../docs/DEVELOPMENT.md) to build this project binaries.
-It will also need [packer](https://www.packer.io/) (to build the qcow2), [rust](https://www.rust-lang.org/tools/install) (to build the Kata Containers's agent), as well as the following packages:
+It will also need [packer](https://www.packer.io/) (to build the qcow2) as well as the following packages:

 * On Ubuntu:

   ```bash
   $ apt-get install -y qemu-kvm cloud-utils qemu-utils protobuf-compiler pkg-config libdevmapper-dev libgpgme-dev
   ```

-You may need to link the agent with the musl C library.
-In this case, you should install the musl-tools (Ubuntu) package and setup the Rust toolchain as explained [here](https://github.com/kata-containers/kata-containers/blob/main/src/agent/README.md#build-with-musl).

 Finally run the following commands to build the qcow2 image: